Killybegs: Rail

 There is no longer a rail service to Killybegs.
 A railway line opened on 18 October 1893 on the Donegal Railway Company (DR) line from Donegal town to Killybegs.
 The Donegal town to Killybegs branch of the DR terminated at the harbour and some of the remains can still be seen to this day.
 The railway was closed on 1 January 1960.

-Fintra Beach
+Fintra Strand

-Fintra Beach (Fionntrá), a registered blue flag beach, is located on the outskirts of Killybegs town.
+Fintra Strand (Fionntrá), a registered blue flag beach, is located on the western outskirts of Killybegs.
 It consists entirely of fine golden sand and receives large numbers of day-trippers during the peak of the tourist season.
 It is lifeguarded throughout the bathing season.

 Donegal Carpets

 Killybegs is famous for its tapestries and carpets, some of which were produced on the biggest carpet loom in the world at the "Donegal Carpet Factory".
 The carpets, known as Donegals, are hand-knotted in the Turkish style.
 The carpets have adorned many important buildings in Ireland such as Dublin Castle, the Royal Hospital Kilmainham, Áras an Uachtaráin and internationally the Vatican, The White House, Buckingham Palace, 10 Downing Street and most state buildings around the world.
 The factory in Killybegs closed in 2003 and has been open since 2006 as the Maritime & Heritage Centre.
 The Centre provides information on carpet making and the fishing industry.
 Tours are conducted daily and visitors can watch smaller carpets being made and try making a knot.